basnijholt/nijho.lt/content/post/agentic-mobile-workflow/index.md

 I am dictating this post at ten kilometers altitude on a flight home from Mexico, Blink Shell open on my iPhone while an agentic assistant running on my NixOS box shapes my sentences in real time.
 I am currently a little addicted to agentic coding: as soon as an idea pops into my head, I feel compelled to act on it immediately, even if that means hacking from a cramped seat in the sky.
 This is the workflow I have been refining after the experiments I described in [my agentic coding write-up]({{< ref "/post/agentic-coding" >}}) and the self-hosted AI obsession in [my local AI journey]({{< ref "/post/local-ai-journey" >}}).
+It's my contingency plan for those moments when a laptop simply isn't nearby—the rest of the time I'm still at a keyboard like any other developer.
 It is a personal, mostly open stack: transcription, automation, and orchestration run on my own hardware, while the actual coding agent still calls into the best proprietary frontier model I can access.

 Earlier this autumn I switched from Claude Code to OpenAI's GPT-5 High Reasoning models for the heavy lifting.
 Anthropic's September 17 postmortem on three infrastructure bugs—after weeks of outages and degraded code quality—was the final straw for trusting my mainline development flow to their stack.citeturn0search1

 At the moment, the glue for all of this is [Code](https://github.com/just-every/code), a fast-moving fork of Codex CLI.
-My agentic tooling changes almost monthly—whenever a better local option appears, I happily swap it in—but today this stack captures what actually gets work done from the phone.
+My agentic tooling changes almost monthly—whenever a better local option appears, I happily swap it in—but today this stack captures what actually gets work done when the phone is the only screen within reach.
 For coding help I now lean on GPT-5 High Reasoning (and will happily swap again if something better appears); the local tooling in this post simply gives that model a private, flexible cockpit.

 {{% callout note %}}